A better way to add multiple strokes around text in Photoshop

 Clicking the Stroke color swatch.

-Then click the Custom Color icon on the right to open the Color Picker.
+Click the Custom Color icon in the upper right of the panel to open the Color Picker.

 Clicking the Custom Color icon.